Please email any questions you have to our Q&A Department.

 Q: What does the ATSC Patent Portfolio License cover?

 A: The ATSC Patent Portfolio License provides coverage for the ATSC Standard to the extent posted here.

 Q: Who are the essential patent holders (“Licensors”) to the ATSC Patent Portfolio License?

 Q: What are the obligations of the Licensors with regard to their ATSC Essential patents?

-A: Each Licensor is under an obligation to grant to MPEG LA a worldwide, nonexclusive license under all ATSC Essential Patents that it and/or its affiliates have the right to license or sublicense without payment to any unaffiliated or less than 50% owned third party, allowing MPEG LA to grant worldwide, nonexclusive sublicenses under such patents under terms of the ATSC Patent Portfolio License.
+A: Each Licensor is under an obligation to grant to MPEG LA a worldwide, nonexclusive license under all ATSC Essential Patents that it has the right to license or sublicense presently or in the future (without payment to any third party), enabling MPEG LA to grant worldwide, nonexclusive sublicenses under such patents under terms of the ATSC Patent Portfolio License.

 Q: What is the effect on Licensees when new patents are added to the ATSC Patent Portfolio License?